LawnGnome/c-sdk/GUIDE.md

 ```

 Compile and link your application against the static library, `libnewrelic.a`.
-There are a few considerations to make during the linking step.
+There are two considerations to make during the linking step.
 First, because
-`libnewrelic.a` is offered as a static library, you must also link against
+`libnewrelic.a` is offered as a static library, because it is already linked with
+the `libpcre` and `libpthread` libraries, you must also link against these two
+libraries to avoid symbol collisions in the linking step.

-`libpcre` and `libpthread`.
-Second, to take full advantage of error traces at New
+Second, to take full advantage of error traces at New Relic's Error Analytics
-Relic's Error Analytics dashboard, link your application using GNU's `-rdynamic`
+dashboard, link your application using GNU's `-rdynamic` linker flag.
-linker flag.
-Doing so means that more meaningful information appears in the
+Doing so means that more meaningful information appears in the stack trace
-stack trace for the error recorded on a transaction using `newrelic_notice_error()`.
+for the error recorded on a transaction using `newrelic_notice_error()`.

 With these two considerations in mind, a simple compile and link command follows: